Matthieu-Riou/Mauima/README.md

 # Mauima

+Mauima is a re-implementation of the maui library (https://github.com/zelandiya/maui) in the framework UIMA.

-To use it:
+## To use it:

 1. Clone this repo
-2. import it into eclipse as a Maven project
+2. Import it into eclipse as a Maven project

-all mains are in the package named "pipelines"
+Each pipeline in the package named "pipelines" propose a main.
+The class AllProcess allow you to launch all pipelines at once.